jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 }
 ```

 We can say that `person` object is a state because it represents a person in real life.
 It can represent anything not only something in real life.
 For instance, if we ever play a game, I believe the game itself holds many states.
 How much progress, money or xp do we have or which level are we in.
-We can store that thing in a state.
+We can store all those things in a state.

 ### Reactive State